 No minimum order.

-Written by leading biodiversity and biomedical experts, the book begins with new insights on the benefits of biological active compounds found in fungi and plants, including a chapter on the use of wild fruit as a treatment option.
+Written by leading biodiversity and biomedical experts, the book begins with new insights on the benefits of biologically active compounds found in fungi and plants, including a chapter on the use of wild fruits as a treatment option.
 The book goes on to discuss the roles of animals, such as amphibians and reptiles, and how the threatened presence of these species must be reversed to conserve biodiversity.
 It also discusses marine organisms, including plants, animals, and microbes, as essential in contributing to human health.

 - Presents new developments in documenting and identifying species for biodiversity conservation and ethical considerations for biodiversity research